-Our new Christmas Sermon Series this year is a study on the passage of the promised Messiah found in Isaiah 9:6… Wonderful Counselor, Mighty God, Everlasting Father and Prince of Peace.
-Each Sunday leading up to Christmas a different title was explored.
+Our Christmas Sermon Series this year was a study on the passage of the promised Messiah found in Isaiah 9:6… Wonderful Counselor, Mighty God, Everlasting Father and Prince of Peace.
+A title was explored Sunday leading up to Christmas.

 A topical study on the role of emotions is a very important subject.
 This vast subject touches all facets of the human experience.
 Our lives often overwhelmed by emotions impact the way we act both good and bad.
 The tendency in both secular and Christian circles has been to lurch back and forth between two extremes...
 Rationalism and Romanticism.
 Throughout the series, we’ll see what forms the basis that governs our actions and what we base our lives on.

 Evangelism is getting harder to do today.
 According to the Barna Poll in the last 25 years a growing percentage of Christians believe sharing the gospel is optional because of the cultural belief that telling people Jesus Christ died for their sins is judgemental.
 In this sermon Russ flushes out what our struggles are that keep us from evangelizing and the things we can do to change that.